zmkfirmware/zmk/docs/docs/config/keymap.md

 Definition file: [zmk/app/dts/bindings/zmk,keymap.yaml](https://github.com/zmkfirmware/zmk/blob/main/app/dts/bindings/zmk%2Ckeymap.yaml)

 The `zmk,keymap` node itself has no properties.
-It should have one child node per layer of the keymap, starting with the default layer (layer 0).
+It should have one child node per layer of the keymap, the first one being the default layer (until changed with [`&df`](layers.md#default-layer)).

 Each child node can have the following properties: